UTAS-Programming-Club/.github/README.md

 # .github
-Used to display a readme on the gidhub profile page for this organisation.
+Used to display a readme on the github profile page for this organisation.